hhru/api/docs_eng/resumes.md

 * `404 Not Found` - If the resume does not exist or is not available to the user.
 * `429 Too Many Requests` - If the daily limit of resume views is exceeded (when the user is authorized as an employer).
+* `403 Forbidden` - Services not sufficient to download resume with contacts

 In addition to the HTTP code, the server can return a description of the [error cause](errors.md#resumes).